APPENDIX "B"

 disparate and incomplete evidentiary materials and arguments provided by the

 parties in conflict.
-Her explanation of the purpose for this exercise
+Her explanation of the purpose of this exercise

 was muddled.